PIC4SeRCentre/realsense_gazebo_plugin/README.md

 # Intel RealSense Gazebo ROS plugin

 This package is a Gazebo ROS plugin for the Intel D435 realsense camera.
+It has been added a noise model for the depth data, only in the ROS2 branch.
+There is a simple constant gaussian noise for testing, calle "gaussian" and controlled by depthNoiseStd and there is an axial gaussian noise dependent on the distance, taken from [this paper](https://ieeexplore.ieee.org/abstract/document/8768489) when the observed surface is perpendicular to the camera.

 ## Note
 This branch is aimed for ROS2, if you are ROS1 user you can see the other branches(e.g melodic)